rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   successful crater run is not a magically green light that there will be no breakage; you still need to be careful.

-- Crater only runs Linux builds (on x86_64, I believe).
+- Crater only runs Linux builds on x86_64.
 Thus, other architectures and platforms are not tested.
 Critically, this includes Windows.

 - Many crates are not tested.
 This could be for a lot of reasons, including that the crate doesn't compile any more (e.g. used old nightly features),